Industrial & Systems Engineering

 Learn how to map the process flow and identify the activities that add value from the customer's perspective.
 You will learn how to structure your organization to support and continuously improve a lean process.

-Individuals who successfully pass the Institute of Industrial Engineering's Lean Green Belt Exam will be awarded the Lean Green Belt.
+Individuals who successfully pass the Institute of Industrial and Systems Engineering's Lean Green Belt Exam will be awarded the Lean Green Belt.

 From Engineer to Manager